Why did the baby cross the road? Because his stroller was going that way, and he didn’t have much choice!

 At its heart, the “What’s wrong with this picture?” game is a cross between peek-a-boo and the “What’s different?” activities in kids’ magazines that put two almost identical pictures side by side and asks kids to pick out the differences.

-It’s a simple game, and you can play it anywhere, anytime – have Baby put her hands over her eyes (no peeking!), do something silly (like wearing something that should not be a hat on your head, turning the book you’re reading upside down, or putting a pair of Baby’s socks over your ears), and then have her open her eyes and tell you what’s different.
+It’s a simple game, and you can play it anywhere, anytime – have Baby put his hands over his eyes (no peeking!), do something silly (like wearing something that should not be a hat on your head, turning the book you’re reading upside down, or putting a pair of Baby’s socks over your ears), and then have him open his eyes and tell you what’s different.

-This kind of game can help reinforce Baby’s understanding of norms and when those norms get broken – after all, she can’t tell a book is upside down unless she knows what right-side up is – and is also a great way to get those giggles going!
+This kind of game can help reinforce Baby’s understanding of norms and when those norms get broken – after all, he can’t tell a book is upside down unless he knows what right-side up is – and is also a great way to get those giggles going!